Mikheil Kavelashvili: President of Georgia (2024–present)

+Kavelashvili holding a press conference with President Aleksandar Vučić of Serbia in Belgrade, December 2025.
+Serbia and Georgia, both EU candidates, are regarded by the EU as poor performers due to democratic backsliding and issues with the rule of law.

 People's Power joined the party list of Georgian Dream for the 2024 parliamentary election, with Kavelashvili being elected for the third time.
 A month after the disputed elections, he was nominated as Georgian Dream's candidate for the presidency of Georgia.
 He remained the sole candidate, a first in Georgia's presidential elections, due to a boycott by the opposition.
 Due to constitutional changes in 2017 affecting the electoral system, the election took place for the first time through an electoral college, rather than a direct popular vote by the Georgian citizens.

 In his nomination speech, Kavelashvili accused outgoing president Salome Zourabichvili of violating the constitution.
 As sole candidate in the election on 14 December 2024, Kavelashvili received 224 out of 225 votes in the 300-member electoral college and was proclaimed the next president.
 The opposition boycotted their participation in the electoral college.
 Kavelashvili was sworn in on 29 December 2024.
 He is the third former professional football player to become a country's president, following in the footsteps of Algeria's first president Ahmed Ben Bella between 1963 and 1965 and the election of George Weah as President of Liberia between 2018 and 2024.